-Proving the point, tiny changes can save you weight gain and help you slow down your eating, which is a wonderful strategy to include whey you are eating your meals.
+Proving the point, tiny changes can save you weight gain and help you slow down your eating, which is a wonderful strategy to include when eating your meals.

 Using Molasses in your sauce

 In this BBQ sauce style, the molasses helps balance out the tangy flavor of the vinegar.
 It may be why so many people enjoy Kansas City Style sauce.
 Molasses is a form of sugar and should be used in moderation.
-Because of the higher mineral content, the most nutritious type of molasses is blackstrap.
+The most nutritious type of molasses is blackstrap.
 It can be bitter in taste and will take a while to get used to, but I encourage you to try it in this recipe sometime.

-To make this sauce you will need the following ingredients:
+To make this sauce, you’ll need the following ingredients:

 - Tomato sauce: I used a no salt added brand